invenia/blog/_posts/JuliaLangFeatures.md

 Core.Box(1)
 ```
 `Box` is the type julia uses for variables that closed over, but that might be rebound.
-Which is the case for primatives (like `Int`) which are rebound whenever they are incremented.
+That is the case for primatives (like `Int`) which are rebound whenever they are incremented.

-This is a neat example of how closures are basically callable namedtuples.
+This is a neat example of how closures are basically callable NamedTuples.
 While this kind of code itself should never be done since Julia has a perfectly functional system for dispatch, and seems to get along fine without Classic OO style encapsulation,
 knowing how closures work opens other opertunities to see how they can be used.
-In our [ChainRules.jl](https://github.com/JuliaDiff/ChainRules.jl/) project, we are considering the use of closures as callable named tuples as part of a [difficult problem](https://github.com/JuliaDiff/ChainRulesCore.jl/issues/53#issuecomment-533833058) in extensibility and defaults.
-Where the default is to call the closure, but you could extend it by using it like a named tuple and accessing its fields.
+In our [ChainRules.jl](https://github.com/JuliaDiff/ChainRules.jl/) project, we are considering the use of closures as callable named tuples as part of a [difficult problem](https://github.com/JuliaDiff/ChainRulesCore.jl/issues/53#issuecomment-533833058) in extensibility and defaults, where the default is to call the closure, but you could extend it by using it like a named tuple and accessing its fields.

 # How Cassette etc. works